HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="invalid_last_modified_and_expires_and_date.sql"
 ) }}

-Between 2020 and 2021, the percent using invalid date improved by a .5% but got worse for last-modified and expires showing that it was related to how the date was set on caching.
+Between 2020 and 2021, the percent using invalid `Date` improved by 0.5% but worsened for `Last-Modified` and `Expires` showing that it was related to how the date was set on caching.

+This shows us that automation of the `Date` header could benefit from further attention...?

 ### Vary